 No. It does not need to remove from your tank.
 This exoskeleton has more minerals which help to build up new shells for shrimps.
 Therefore, shrimps eat molts happily and do not worry about the smell because the molts do not make an unnecessary mess.
 But keep in mind, there are some cases where you should remove the molts.

 If your shrimp is sick, you should remove the molts.
 Since parasitic eggs or bacteria remain in the shell, it is unwise to keep the source of these problems in the tank after the parasite or bacterial infection.

 Ghost Shrimp Turning White

 The most common reason that Ghost Shrimp Turning White is

 - Ghost Shrimp is ready to molt

 - Water quality problems

-Above 4 factors are main causes to Ghost Shrimp Turning White.
+The above 4 factors are the main causes of Ghost Shrimp Turning White.
 If this is caused due to molting you do not need to worry about that.
-But you need to examine for all factors.
+But you need to examine all factors.